sylvaingi/meteor-smartfile/README.md

 ### Configuration

-Prior to using this package, you must be have a free SmartFile Developers account (signup [here](https://app.smartfile.com/dev/signup/)).
+Prior to using this package, you must have a free SmartFile Developers account (signup [here](https://app.smartfile.com/dev/signup/)).

 #### Server configuration